sevyharris/MonteCoffee/documentation/tutorials/A_B2_reac.rst

         return  R

-To see the effect of the rate of the A adsorption on the turn over frequency (TOF) of the simulation, we study the four different possible combinations: First using either a rate constant of 1 s\ :sup:`-1` or 10 s\ :sup:`-1` on both sites and second by using the mixed cases, having  1  s\ :sup:`-1` for :code:`stype=0` and  10 s\ :sup:`-1` for :code:`stype=1` or wise versa.
+To see the effect of the rate of the A adsorption on the turn over frequency (TOF) of the simulation, we study four different combinations: First using either a rate constant of 1 s\ :sup:`-1` or 10 s\ :sup:`-1` on both sites and second by using the mixed cases, having  1  s\ :sup:`-1` for :code:`stype=0` and  10 s\ :sup:`-1` for :code:`stype=1` or vice versa.
 The results can be seen in :numref:`figAB2_nano`.
 In the case of employing the same rate for the A adsorption as for the B adsorption the TOF is the highest, and with having a 10 times faster A adsorption than B adsorption, it being the lowest.
 In the case of high A adsorption, the sites are blocked leading to poisoning.
 For the mixed cases,